pyfusion/pyfusion/documentation/config.rst

 dev_class
 ~~~~~~~~~

-Name of device class (subclass of pyfusion.core.devices.BaseDevice)
+Name of device class (subclass of pyfusion.devices.base.BaseDevice)
 to be used for this device.
 This is called when using the convenience
 function pyfusion.getDevice.
 For example, if the configuration file
 contains::